seracio/kohonen/README.md

 ```

 `training` method iterates on random vectors within the normalized space.
-if a log function is provided as a parameter, it will receive instance neurons and step as params.
+If a log function is provided as a parameter, it will receive instance neurons and step as params.

 ##### mapping method